 The Sognefjell Mountain Road

-This is the highest and most impressive mountain pass in Northern Europe (highest point 1,434 metres above sea level).
+This is the highest and most impressive mountain pass in Northern Europe (highest point 4,704 feet above sea level).
 Along the Sognefjell Mountain Road you will find more records: Galdhøpiggen, Norway's highest mountain, and mainland Norway's largest glacier, Jostedalsbreen.

 Historical Trails in Lærdal